 First, you can not approach these two beasts as an SEO as if they are equivalent.
 The difference is subtle: ChatGPT is a Conversational AI with supplemental search engine results and Google as a Search Engine with supplemental results from conversational AI.
 ChatGPT is meant to be prompted, and Google is meant to be queried.

-Google is about keywords and long tail phrases, and ChatGPT is about question s, context, and conversational discussion.
+Google is about keywords and long tail phrases, and ChatGPT is about questions, context, and discussion.
 This is why so many people are flamming on Google AI because it disrupts the way they traditionally have used a search engine.

 Second, know that SearchGPT is not about being a real search engine just yet.
 It is about shutting the leaky backdoor.
 The #1 exit from ChatGPT is to Google according to SemRush data (h/t Michael King):